NKFrancisco/CS-361-Microservice/README.md

 ## Required Packages

-To install first install Node,js then goto the folder containing the project with a CLI and type nmp install, the package.json will install node and puppeteer.
+With Node.js installed goto the folder containing the project with a CLI and type nmp install, the package.json will install the node modules and puppeteer.

 -Node.js